← All Articles

 Should I fish the Soque or the Etowah?

-Fish the Soque if you want maximum trophy-trout density on a private spring creek and a real shot at a 20-inch brown, and you're comfortable with technical sight-fishing and a higher rod fee.
+Fish the Soque if you want maximum trophy-trout density on a private spring creek and a real shot at a 20-to-28-inch brown, and you're comfortable with technical sight-fishing and a higher rod fee.
 Fish the Etowah if you want an accessible, forgiving small-stream day with the shortest drive from Atlanta — the better first guided trip.

 Which is closer to Atlanta, the Soque or the Etowah?